Elimination Chamber (2021): Main event

 In the main event, Drew McIntyre defended the WWE Championship against Jeff Hardy, Kofi Kingston, AJ Styles (accompanied by his bodyguard Omos), Randy Orton, and Sheamus in Raw's Elimination Chamber match.
 Hardy and Orton started the match.
-McIntyre entered third, followed by Kingston.
-Kingston eliminated Orton with a roll-up, after which, an enraged Orton then performed the RKO on Kingston and Hardy before leaving.
-Omos broke open Styles' pod from the outside, allowing Styles to enter early through the Chamber's main door.
-WWE official Adam Pearce then came out and ejected Omos.
+Later on in the match, McIntyre entered third.
+Kingston entered fourth and he eliminated Orton with a roll-up, after which Randy then got enraged and performed two RKO's: one on Kofi and one on Hardy.
+While the referee was dealing with Orton, Omos broke open the pod Styles was locked up in from the outside, allowing Styles to enter early through the Chamber's main door.
+After Styles scrambled his way through the chamber's main door, he did not notice that WWE official Adam Pearce ejected Omos from ringside and forced the Nigerian Giant to leave.
 Sheamus was the last to enter the match.
 Sheamus then eliminated Kingston with a Brogue Kick.
 After Hardy performed the Swanton Bomb on Styles, McIntyre eliminated Hardy with a Claymore Kick.
 Styles eliminated Sheamus after a Phenomenal Forearm.
 As Styles then attempted a Phenomenal Forearm on McIntyre, McIntyre caught Styles in mid-air with a Claymore Kick to retain the title.

-Following the match, as the Chamber structure was lifted above the ring, a frustrated Bobby Lashley appeared and performed a Spear on McIntyre, viciously attacked him at ringside, and applied the Hurt Lock on McIntyre.
-The Miz then ran to the ring and cashed in his Money in the Bank contract, while Lashley departed backstage.
+Following the match, as the Chamber structure was lifted above the ring, a frustrated Bobby Lashley appeared and with viciousness, he performed a Spear on McIntyre, attacked him at ringside after throwing Drew out of the ring itself, and applied the Hurt Lock on McIntyre after throwing him back in the ring.
+Then, following the attack, Miz ran to the ring and cashed in his Money in the Bank contract, while Lashley departed backstage.
 After a nearfall, Miz performed the Skull Crushing Finale on McIntyre to win the WWE Championship for a second time, last winning it in 2010, which was also via a Money in the Bank cash-in.
 This also made Miz the first two-time Grand Slam Champion in WWE history.

 Aftermath

-On January 25, 2021, WWE announced that the WWE Network would become exclusively distributed by Peacock in the United States as part of a new agreement with NBCUniversal, which airs Raw and NXT on the USA Network.
+On January 25, 2021, WWE announced that the WWE Network would become exclusively distributed by Peacock in the United States as part of a new agreement with NBCUniversal, which at the time aired Raw and NXT on the USA Network.
 On March 18, the WWE Network became a premium channel under Peacock, with premium subscribers to the service receiving access to the WWE Network at no additional cost.
-As a result, Elimination Chamber was the final pay-per-view to air on the American version of the WWE Network before the launch of Peacock's WWE Network channel.
+As a result, Elimination Chamber was the final pay-per-view to be available to livestream on the American version of the WWE Network before the launch of Peacock's WWE Network channel.
 After a brief transitional period, the standalone version of the WWE Network in the U.S. shut down on April 4, with future events only available via Peacock's WWE Network channel and traditional PPV.
-This did not affect other countries, which maintain the separate WWE Network service distributed by WWE.
+This did not affect other countries, which maintained the separate WWE Network service distributed by WWE at the time.
+This also marked the last Elimination Chamber to be held in the United States.